chasepython/instagramPhotos_webdriver/README.md

 1.Intall ChromeDriver.exe which matchs your Chrome version.
 You can get ChromeDriver from "https://chromedriver.storage.googleapis.com/index.html".

 2.If it was executed automatically,  it would be easily interrupted by any movement.
-So let Program been excuted completedly before you make any command.
+So let Program be excuted completedly before you make any command.